uber-go/guide/style.md

 #### Wait for goroutines to exit

-Given a goroutine spawned by the sytem, there must be a way to wait for the goroutine to exit.
+Given a goroutine spawned by the system, there must be a way to wait for the goroutine to exit.
 There are two popular ways to do this: